Why use Security Groups?

 Control with inbound rules which ports of your instance should be open and accessible from the internet.
 Outbound rules on the other hand allow you to specify certain ports and protocols that should be able to reach the internet from your instance (for most use cases it is generally recommended to allow all outbound traffic).

 By default, all instances use the standard Security Group set up by Genesis Cloud.
-With this setting it is possible to ping (ICMP) your instance and reach it via SHH (TCP on port 22), as well as via HTTP and HTTPS ().
+With this setting it is possible to ping (ICMP) your instance and reach it via SHH (TCP on port 22), as well as via HTTP and HTTPS (TCP on port 80 or on port 443).
 Furthermore, the standard Security Group allows traffic on all ports and protocols to the internet.
 It is not possible to modify this standard Security Group.
-If you want to the characteristics of your firewall, remove the standard Security group and set up your own here.
+If you want to change the characteristics of your firewall, remove the standard Security group and set up your own here.

 Changing your security groups doesn’t have an impact on the internal communication between all your instances run on Genesis Cloud: we allow all internal network traffic between your instances on all ports and protocols.
 If you want to restrict also your internal traffic with Security Groups, reach out to